 Option #8: Japanese Fish Waffle

 Japanese fish waffles, also called “taiyaki”, are a tasty and delicate dish originating from Tokyo.
+It is a typical Japanese dish to serve as a dessert.
+Overall, either way you enjoy this dish, they all shine best.

 The outer shell features an intricate crispy fish shape.
 The inside filling is the famous red bean paste.
 You can use other ingredients like Nutella or custard cream as substitutes for the stuffing.